Our 4 step guide to cybersecurity content marketing

 Table of Contents

-Cybersecurity content marketing teams are often thrown into the deep end of the B2B tech marketing pool.
+Whether they working for a solution or service vendor or an MSSP, cybersecurity content marketing teams are in the deep end of the B2B tech marketing pool.

-The security space is acronym heavy, crowded, and populated by highly skeptical buyers who expect you to know your XDR from your EDR before trusting your product to stop cyberattacks.
+The security space is acronym heavy, crowded, and full of highly skeptical buyers who expect you to know your XDR from your EDR before trusting your product to stop cyberattacks.

-Taking a generic approach to cybersecurity marketing will sink your campaign faster than you can figure out what FIPS PUBS stands for. (“Federal Information Processing Standard Publication,” if you're wondering.)
+Taking a generic approach to cybersecurity marketing will sink your cybersecurity company's campaigns faster than you can figure out what FIPS PUBS stands for. (“Federal Information Processing Standard Publication,” if you're wondering.)

 The good news is that with a proper cyber security content marketing strategy in place, those responsible for marketing cybersecurity products can do a lot more than just tread water.